Smertig/banana/docs/api/tg/types/message.rst

    Optional.
 The bot that actually sent the message on behalf of the business account.
 Available only for outgoing messages sent on behalf of the connected business account.

-   .. cpp:member:: optional_t<string_t> business_connection_id

-   Optional.
-Unique identifier of the business connection from which the message was received.
-If non-empty, the message belongs to a chat of the corresponding business account that is independent from any potential bot chat which might share the same identifier.

    .. cpp:member:: optional_t<message_origin_t> forward_origin

    Optional.
 Information about the original message for forwarded messages